-The power-sharing executive in Northern Ireland has reconvened after a three-year impasse.
-There is no guarantee, however, that the re-formed administration will prove resilient and, if it collapses again, the current political structures in Northern Ireland may be subject to significant change.
-The uncertainty resulting from these possible future developments may have an adverse impact on economic conditions in Northern Ireland and the region, which could in turn have an adverse effect on the Group, given its operations there.
+The result of the Brexit referendum has also resulted in significant volatility within the European political environment, as described in further detail hereunder.
+In addition, Northern Ireland continues to experience significant political uncertainty from the March 2017 elections and the ongoing failure of the resulting negotiations to form a government.
+If an arrangement cannot be agreed, the current political structures in Northern Ireland may be subject to significant change.
+The uncertainty resulting from these developments may have an adverse impact on economic conditions in Northern Ireland and the region, which could in turn have an adverse effect on the Group, given its operations there.